milosgajdos/gocv-playground/01_Basics/README.md

 ```
 messi.jpg channels: 3
 ```
+As you would expect grayscale image has only one channel.

 Grayscale image:
 ```
 messi.jpg channels: 1
 ```

-`gocv` provides a `Split()` function which allows you to extract particular image channel layer and work with it separately:
+`gocv` provides `Split()` function which allows you to extract particular image channel so you can work with it separately from the other channels:

 ```go
 fmt.Printf("Number of channels: %d\n", len(gocv.Split(img)))